 How should I use this medication?

-The usual starting dose of brivaracetam is 50 mg taken by mouth, 2 times a day.
+The usual starting dose of brivaracetam for adults is 50 mg taken by mouth, 2 times a day.
 Depending on how well it works and how you react to it, your doctor may gradually increase the dose to a maximum of 100 mg taken 2 times a day.